motaylormo/ft_ssl/README.md

 |          | `-i`, input file [default: stdin]
 |          | `-o`, output file [default: stdout]

-# notes&examples
+# Test cases
-Several deliberate features of cryptographic hash functions (for example, the fact that they're one-way and you can't back-evaluate, or how the _slightest_ difference makes the output look _entirely_ different) make it **very difficult** to figure out why a program is not working properly.
+Several deliberate features of cryptographic hash functions—for example, the fact that they're one-way and you can't back-evaluate, or how the _slightest_ difference makes the output look _entirely_ different—make it **very difficult** to figure out why a program is not working properly.

-So I created **notes&examples**: They're meticulous traces of what the values should be every step along the way for test cases, so you can compare that to the values _you_ have and figure out where you're going wrong.
+So I created test cases: They're meticulous traces of what the values should be every step along the way, so you can compare that to the values _you_ have and figure out where you're going wrong.

 # Usage
 Real OpenSSL's usage prints out its options in the format of 4 columns, each 18 chracters wide.
 This remains constant, regardless of the window's width; it does not resize to fit.